-It can be very difficult if you are a mother who has been primarily responsible for feeding and caring for your child overnight, and during the day, and are starting to feel the fatigue associated with lack of sleep.
+It can be very difficult if you are a mother who has been primarily responsible for feeding and caring for your child all day and night to start to feel the fatigue associated with lack of sleep.
 Since it can take a lot of courage to pursue sleep training, it is absolutely crushing when a parent’s spouse, partner, parent, or friends chooses to make a comment that second guesses one’s choice to sleep train.

 1. Tell them the facts

-Depending on how close this family member is, you want to make sure you start by sharing with them just how much this lack of sleep is truly hurting you and hurting your child.
-Cite specific instances that show how this lack of sleep is affecting you and your child – ie. tell your spouse when you nearly hit someone with your car, or that you snapped unnecessarily at a friend (or at them!), or that you are forgetting small tasks.
+Depending on how close this friend or family member is, you want to make sure you start by sharing with them just how much this lack of sleep is truly hurting you, and hurting your child.
+Cite specific instances that show how this lack of sleep is affecting you and your child.
+For example, tell your spouse about the time you nearly hit someone with your car.
+Or when you snapped unnecessarily at a friend (or at them!).
+Or that you are forgetting small tasks.
 You can also tell them that lack of sleep is diminishing the joy you feel as a parent.

 2. Tell them the plan